nebtu/cer_simulation/README.md

 ## Usage

-For simply reproducing the whole simulation setup, install all dependencies (as listed in the [_targets.R] file) and run
+For simply reproducing the whole simulation setup, clone the repository, install all dependencies (as listed in the [_targets.R] file) and run

 ```r